 Larazotide may strengthen tight junctions and prevent gluten from infiltrating the mucosa.
 Symptomatic improvement among individuals experiencing continued symptoms, despite gluten-free diet adherence, has been noted.

 Immunomodulation may restore gluten tolerance.
-For instance, a vaccine may induce immune tolerance to some of the gluten immunogenic peptides, according to phase 1 studies.
 TIMP-GLIA is a nanoparticle-based therapeutic being studied for the treatment of coeliac disease.
 It is designed to reverse gluten sensitivity and stimulate immune tolerance by delivering encapsulated gliadin to tolerogenic immune cells.
-Phase 1 trials are recruiting.
+Phase 1 trials are in progress.

 Early evidence suggests that some strains of probiotics may act on gluten immunogenicity, assist with intestinal healing, and improve patients' symptoms.
-Caution must be taken because some probiotics may be a source of hidden gluten.
+Caution is advised because some probiotics may be contaminated with gluten.

 Various methods are being examined to alter the gluten immunogenic peptides present in wheat flour, thus decreasing their immunogenicity, either by microwaves, gamma irradiation, hydrolysation with lactobacilli and fungal proteases, or gene sequencing alterations.
 Treatment of wheat flour with microbial transglutaminases is another option being explored.

 A pilot study has shown that montelukast, a leukotriene receptor antagonist used for the treatment of asthma, could suppress the production of inflammatory mediators by intra-epithelial lymphocytes, and possibly accelerate mucosal healing.

 Use of this content is subject to our disclaimer